ARM: Discovering Agentic Reasoning Modules for Generalizable Multi-Agent Systems: Theoretical Analysis

 \section{Theoretical Analysis}

 A complete theoretical analysis of the multi-agentic system ARM powered by LLMs is intractable due to the complex, high-dimensional nature of language generation and the non-stationary of the generation process.
-Therefore, to build a formal intuition for the design choices in our scaffolded search for the step-generator, and the decoupled search for the meta-policy (Algorithm\ref{alg:rets}), we analyze an idealized formulation of the problem as a Markov Decision Process (MDP).
-This abstracts away the underlying complexities of the text generation and focuses on the dynamics of per-step error and state distribution shift.
-This analysis provides a formal argument for the soundness of our proposed search objective.
+Recent research \citep{chang2025rlstartheoreticalanalysisreinforcement,kim2025metastabledynamicschainofthoughtreasoning} models sequential CoT reasoning steps as a Markov Decision Process by abstracting away the underlying complexities of the text generation process and focusing on higher level reasoning states.
+Therefore, to build a formal intuition for the design choices in our scaffolded search for the step-generator, and the decoupled search for the meta-policy (Algorithm\ref{alg:rets}), we also analyze an idealized formulation of the problem as a Markov Decision Process (MDP).